Once a node is added to MAAS the next logical step is to commission it.

 - kernel and initrd are received over TFTP

 - initrd mounts a Squashfs image ephemerally over iSCSI

 The commissioning scripts will talk to the region API server to ensure that everything is in order and that eventual deployment will succeed.

 The image used is, by default, the latest Ubuntu LTS release and should not require changing.
 However, it can be configured in the web UI in the 'Settings' page.

-To commission, on the 'Nodes' page, select a node and choose 'Commission' under the 'Take action' dropdown menu (orange button).
+To commission a node, select it and choose 'Commission' under the 'Take action' dropdown menu (orange button).